joelclermont/kendo-docs/getting-started/what-is-kendo.md

 * Animations
 * Built-in touch support

 There’s no need to manually assemble a full framework for HTML app development; Kendo UI provides all the building blocks, designed to seamlessly work together.
-It is not only UI, but much more.
+It's not just UI, but so much more.

 ## Built for Performance